xaviero98-stack/Kubernetes/Project/README.md

 ```

 This **exposes** JupyterLab through the node port **30088** defined in spark-driver.yaml.

-From any machine on my local network, before doing it, look for the **generated token** on the jupyter lab output and **don't close** the console you are using:
+Then look for the **generated token** on the jupyter lab output and copy it. **Don't close** the console, instead open a new one to :

 ![Kubernetes architecture](token.png)

-This setup allows me to develop and execute Spark notebooks interactively inside Kubernetes from my local environment.
+This setup allows me to develop and execute Spark notebooks interactively inside Kubernetes from my laptop going to http://192.168.1.150:30088.

-We just have to open our browser and navigate to the 30088 port of **no matter what node of our Kubernetes cluster** and paste the token, and we will be inside jupyter lab ready to start developing the **PySpark scripts**:
+We just have to open our browser and navigate to the 30088 port of **no matter what node of our Kubernetes cluster** and paste the token, then we will be inside the jupyter lab session ready to start developing the **PySpark scripts**:

 ![Kubernetes architecture](jupyter.png)